The Killigans

-The Killigans are a punk-folk band from Lincoln, Nebraska.
+The Killigans are an American punk-folk band from Lincoln, Nebraska.
 Formed in 2004 following a restructuring of the former local Nebraska ska-punk band Settle for Less, they play a mix of punk, rock, folk, Americana, country, Celtic and Eastern European inspired music.
 Their song "Lessons from the Empty Glass" was featured in the 2010 Ridley Scott film Robin Hood.
-They have released 5 full length albums, 2 EPs, and are well known for their rendition of University of Nebraska's football team's fight song "Come a Runnin Boys/The Cornhusker" which is played in Memorial Stadium.
+They have released 5 full-length albums, 2 EPs, and are well known for their rendition of University of Nebraska's football team's fight song "Come a Runnin Boys/The Cornhusker" which is played in Memorial Stadium.